Overview of Red Hat OpenStack Platform

 Chapter 3.
 Hardware

-Red Hat OpenStack Platform can be deployed on trusted cloud providers.
-See Hardware - Tested and Approved for the certified list of products.
+You can deploy Red Hat OpenStack Platform on trusted cloud providers.
+For the certified list of products, see Hardware - Tested and Approved.

 The following table includes deployment references for components mentioned in this guide.